-The Trust pools the Devolved Formula Capital, General Annual Grant and certain other revenue funding streams, but excluding Pupil Premium and PE & Sport Premium.
-All in year movements in respect of these funds clear to pooled funds held by the Trust at the end of the year.
+The multi-academy trust pools the Devolved Formula Capital, General Annual Grant and certain other revenue funding streams, but excluding Pupil Premium and PE & Sport Premium.
+All in year movements in respect of these funds clear to pooled funds held by the multi-academy trust at the end of the year.